Republicanism in Norway: History

 The Kingdom of Norway has existed for 1,150 years.
-According to the Norwegian lexicon SNL, it is believed that the country was united as one kingdom by Harald Hårfagre in 872.
+According to the Norwegian lexicon SNL, it is believed that the country was united as one kingdom by Harald Fairhair in 872.
 There was no political system or institutions in this kingdom.
 In 1380, the country went into a union with Denmark and was ruled under the Danish king for over four hundred years.
 In 1814, the union was dissolved, and Norway went into a personal union with Sweden.
 This union was dissolved in 1905 and Norway again became an independent country.
 Norway did not have a king of its own and the Norwegian Prime Minister Christian Michelsen suggested the Swedish Prince Carl to become the new Norwegian king.
 The country crowned Danish Prince Carl instead, who changed his name to Haakon and became King Haakon VII of Norway.
 Christian Michelsen was the Leader of the Liberal Party and had broad support as a republican, but he deemed it too radical to suggest transitioning the country into a republic.

 The thought of a republic had reached Norway after the dissolution of the union with Denmark almost one hundred years earlier.
 France had transitioned into a republic after Emperor Napoleon III was deposed in 1871 and Norwegian authors Bjørnstjerne Bjørnson and Arne Garborg voiced their opinions in support of a republic in the late-nineteenth century.
 The beginning of the dissolution of the union with Sweden at the end of the nineteenth century strengthened a distrust of the monarchy.
 The current monarch in Norway was from Sweden, and Members of Parliament voiced their discontent about the monarchy in 1905.
 A group of 44 "leading citizens of the day", some of them members of the Storting, signed a petition on 16 October 1905 to promote the republic and to demand a referendum on the future form of government.
 The dissolution of the union between Norway and Sweden happened in June 1905, three months before the republican petition.
 Christian Michelsen was important for the decision to resolve the union.
 He was a republican but wanted to keep the monarchy and wanted a king from either Sweden or Denmark.
 He told the Norwegian Parliament about his plans to ask Prince Carl of Sweden to become King of Norway.
 He did not tell anyone besides his Cabinet members about his plan to ask Prince Carl of Denmark to become the new Norwegian king.
 The Parliament did not vote against the offer to give the crown to Prince Carl of Sweden.
 King Oscar II of Sweden declined the offer from Norway and did not want his son to sit on the Norwegian throne.
 Michelsen contacted the Danish royal family, and Danish Prince Carl accepted the offer if the Norwegian government and people wanted him as king.